mariomulansky/PySpike/Readme.rst

 Important Changelog
 -----------------------------
+With version 0.8.0, Adaptive and Rate Independent algorithms are supported.

 With version 0.7.0, support for Python 2 was dropped, PySpike now officially supports Python 3.7, 3.8, 3.9, 3.10.